zji90/eSVD_evaluation/README.md

 sub.rds:    scRNA-seq gene expression matrix used as input for the following .R files

+Run the following code in order to reproduce the results in the paper.

 esvd.R:     run eSVD

 umap.R:     run SVD and umap